ArcBlock/forge-js/packages/forge-wallet/README.md

 # `@arcblock/forge-wallet`

-> Utility function to create and use an forge compatible wallet.
+> Utility function to create and use a forge compatible wallet, the wallet is also DID compatible.

 ## Usage